-Application of new or revised IFRSs and interpretations
+Application of new or revised IFRS and interpretations

 The Group will apply the following new or amended standards and interpretations related to the Group’s business in later financial years when they become effective, or if the effective date is other than the beginning of the financial year, during the financial year following the effective date.

 IFRS 15 Revenue from Contracts with Customers (effective for annual periods beginning on 1 Jan 2018 or after).
 The new standard will supersede IAS 18 and IAS 11 and related interpretations.
 The central criterion for revenue recognition is the passing of control.
-The adoption of the new standard will not have a material impact on the Group’s financial statements reporting, other than possibly in the number of the disclosed notes.
+The adoption of the new standard will not have a material impact on the Group’s financial statements reporting.

-The amendments to IFRS 9 Financial Instruments (effective for annual periods beginning on 1 Jan 2018 or after) supersede IAS 39 Financial Instruments: Recognition and Measurement.
+The amendments to IFRS 9 Financial Instruments (estimated effective for annual periods beginning on 1 Jan 2021 or after) supersede IAS 39 Financial Instruments: Recognition and Measurement.
 The new standard changes the classification and measurement of financial assets and includes a new impairment model based on expected credit losses.
 The hedge accounting will continue to have three different hedging relationships.
 The adoption of the new standard will have an impact on the Group’s financial statements; the effects are under valuation in the Group.